anhthh2207/anhthh2207.github.io/_projects/(1) CLB Project.md

 ## Serial In Parallel Out (SIPO) Register
+To load data into the SRAM array, we use a SIPO register.
+It converts serial data into parallel data by receiving one bit at a time and then outputting the entire set of taken bits simultaneously as a parallel word.
 <figure style="text-align: center;">
   <div style="display: flex; justify-content: center; margin-bottom: 10px;">
     <div style="margin-right: 10px;">